Indian National Kennel Club: Current activity and administration

 The Indian National Kennel Club is the leading authority on registration of purebreds and maintains the recognized registry.
 It issues pedigrees for purebreds and litters.
 It hosts various seminars, workshops, training classes and annual shows across the country, and awards championships to various breeds of dogs.

-The president of the Indian National Kennel Club is Maharana Mahipendra Singh of Danta.
+The current president of the Indian National Kennel Club is Mr. Phiroze Javeri.
 Mrs. Ratty P. Javeri is the secretary and a founder member of the organization.

+According to an Instagram post, Mr. Rustam Kumana was installed as the Vice President and Mr. Chetan Vengurlekar as the Joint Secretary of the club in August 2023.

 Registration

-The Indian National Kennel Club registers litters of puppies whose sire and dam have both been registered with either the Indian National Kennel Club or The Kennel Club of India, and dogs which have been imported from other countries.
-They also registers dogs that are purebred but whose parents do not carry any papers.
-These dogs are registered as "purebreds with unknown pedigree".
+The Indian National Kennel Club registers litters of puppies whose sire and dam have both been registered with either the Indian National Kennel Club or the Kennel Club of India, as well as dogs imported from other countries.
+It also registers purebred dogs whose parents do not have documentation; these dogs are classified as “purebreds with unknown pedigree”.

-From April 2023, INKC has adopted TOP (Totally Online Process) for all its Dog and Litter Registration, Transfer of Ownership, Dog Show Entries and Result Certificate, etc. It's probably the first Kennel Club in the world to go fully paperless through its website, www.inkc.in and/or its Android app, DoggyLocker.
+Since its establishment in 1957, the Indian National Kennel Club processed registrations through handwritten forms and manual record keeping.
+Mechanical typewriters were introduced in the 1960s, followed by digital typewriters in the 1970s.
+During this period, the turnaround time for issuing pedigree certificates generally extended to about one month due to the manual verification required.

+INKC adopted computer based record keeping in 1991 through a dedicated registration program.
+This transition reduced the processing time for certificates to roughly three weeks and placed INKC among the earliest kennel clubs to issue digitally generated pedigree documents.

+Public facing digital access expanded in stages.
+Portions of the registration system were opened to dog owners in 2013, allowing limited online viewing of records and enabling online payments through the INKC website.
+Certificate turnaround times during this phase averaged about two weeks as more workflow components moved into the digital environment.